 - Toggle off “Hey Google” to disable the hot word activation.

-- Toggle off Speech output to disable read-aloud answers through the Galaxy Watch 4’s speakers.
+- Toggle off Speech output to disable read-aloud answers through the Galaxy Watch 4 or Galaxy Watch 5’s speakers.

-What can you do with Google Assistant on the Galaxy Watch 4?
+What can you do with Google Assistant on the Galaxy Watch 4 and 5?

-As on other supported devices, Google Assistant supports a host of commands on the Galaxy Watch 4.
+As on other supported devices, Google Assistant supports a host of commands on the Galaxy Watch 4 and Galaxy Watch 5.
 You can control supported smart home products, ask for the weather conditions or news, get sports results, open apps, set alarms, request directions, control Spotify and YouTube Music, and more.

 Problems with Google Assistant running on Galaxy Watch

 If you already have Google Assistant installed on your smartphone and updated the app on your watch, you shouldn’t run into any issues.
 However, we have noted a few problems that might affect your experience.
 For a list of problems and potential solutions, peruse the list below.

 Samsung is rolling out Assistant to the watch in a phased manner, so some countries and regions inevitably miss out.
 However, there might be a simple workaround.

 - Open Assistant, tap the Explore button > your profile icon > Settings > Languages on your phone.
 Set English (United States) as the default.